 Founded upon the values of partnership and innovation, the UNI-based Center for Educational Transformation (CET) is a PreK-12 education research and development hub within the state of Iowa that is designed to respond to and be inclusive of all education stakeholders.
 Through field-based and action-oriented research, innovative educational practices and effective policy analysis, the center works to leverage existing strengths to dramatically impact PreK-12 student learning and teacher effectiveness across the state and to inform the national education landscape.
-The Carver Foundatoin has provided two years of funding to help establish the center.
+The Roy J. Carver Trust has provided two years of funding to help establish the center.

 Welcome to the UNI Center for Educational Transformation